 - OSHA Specifies When Employers Must Report Presence of COVID-19

-- NEW: Travel to U.S. Prohibited, Visas Suspended
+- Travel to U.S. Prohibited, Visas Suspended

 - Federal Government Releases Guidelines for Reopening for Business

 - President Trump Issues Declaration of National Emergency for COVID-19

 NEW: 14-Day Quarantine Dropped and Guidance Updated on When To Interact with Others After Having COVID-19

 If you think you’ve had COVID-19 or were diagnosed with it, the CDC recently updated its guidance about when you can end at home isolation and begin to interact with others.

 Additionally, for individuals returning from international and interstate travel, the CDC dropped its 14-day quarantine recommendation and now asks these individuals to follow state and local guidance and to maintain social distancing requirements from others, wear a face covering, wash hands or use hand sanitizers with at least 60% alcohol, and to monitor for COVID-19 symptoms.

 The CDC released violence prevention strategies and information for customer-based businesses, like retail or services, to use with their visitors.
 In addition to rounding up several resources for employers, the agency included a one-pager for employees on hot to mitigate workplace violence.

 The “COVID-19 Communication Plan for Select Non-healthcare Critical Infrastructure Employers” was released in early August to outline key messages and prepared materials that businesses may want to disseminate to their employees.